coderaiser/cloudcmd/README.md

 Contributing
 ---------------
-If you would like to contribute - send pull request to dev branch Getting dev version of **Cloud Commander**:
+If you would like to contribute - send pull request to dev branch.
+Getting dev version of **Cloud Commander**:

     git clone cloudcmd --recursive